-Many services require a notification to us or a review by us.
+Many services including, but not limited to, medical, surgical, mental health, and chemical dependency treatment services, require a notification to us or a review by us.
 If you do not follow notification requirements properly, you may have to pay for services yourself, so the information in this section is critical.
 For a complete list of services subject to notification or review, visit Wellmark.com or call the Customer Service number on your ID card.